 Labels & Publishing

-A streaming service like Spotify pays mechanical royalties as well, but they pay these directly to the mechanical royalty society, without going through the record label.
-So a streaming service pays three royalties: the master recording use royalty, which goes to the label; the mechanical royalty; and the performance royalty (which goes to the writer’s PRO).
+A streaming service like Spotify pays mechanical royalties as well, but they pay them directly to the mechanical royalty society without going through the record label.
+So a streaming service pays three royalties: the recording use royalty, which goes to the label; the mechanical royalty; and the performance royalty (which goes to the writer’s PRO).

-Another way that a traditional record label deal and a traditional publishing deal interact, is that generally, both record labels (representing the master recording) and publishers (representing the publishing) will work to secure sync licenses for a piece of music into movies, television, advertising, and more.
-With a sync license, payments are made by the licensor to both the master recording owner/representative and the publishing owner/representative.
+Another way traditional record and publishing deals intersect is in how they both strive to place sync licenses for a piece of music into movies, television, advertising, and more.
+With a sync license, payments are made by the licensor to both the original recording owner/representative and the publishing owner/representative.
 Because they each control rights in the recording, the label, and the publisher must agree on the sync license terms in order for it to proceed.

-Some creators want to forego a record label deal and self-release their music through a platform like CD Baby, Distrokid, or another distributor.
-For creators who are also songwriters, this means that they keep all the revenue earned by their recordings - on the master side (minus distribution fee), as well as on the publishing side (mechanicals and performance royalties, minus any collection fees).
+Some creators want to forego record deals and self-release their music through a DIY platform like CD Baby, DistroKid, or another distributor.
+For creators who are also songwriters, this means that they keep all the revenue earned by the recording (minus a distribution fee) and publishing side (mechanical and performance royalties, minus any collection fees).
 Artists may choose to go this route until they have earned enough sales and revenue that they can secure a more advantageous label deal in the future.

-Similarly, many songwriters want to keep more creative and financial control over their compositions than they would find in a traditional publishing deal - and this is where Songtrust comes in.
-Songtrust is a publishing administration platform, that works to ensure that songwriters receive all the publishing royalties that they are owed, with a shorter term (one year) and a lower commission (15%) than a traditional publisher will offer.
-Like with labels, songwriters may develop their careers with Songtrust, and once they have achieved success, sign with a traditional publisher on better terms than they would be offered when starting out.
+Many songwriters may also want to keep more creative and financial control over their compositions than they would find in a traditional publishing deal.
+This is where Songtrust comes in.
+We’re a publishing administration platform that works to ensure that songwriters receive all the publishing royalties that they are owed, with a shorter-term (one year) and lower commission (15%) deal than a traditional publisher will offer.
+Like with self-distribution platforms, songwriters may develop their careers with Songtrust, and once they have achieved success, sign with a traditional publisher on better terms than they would be offered when starting out.
 But many clients find they prefer the control over their rights and low fees Songtrust offers to the traditional publishing model and stay as clients even after they’ve hit it big.